I do enjoy watching other people work. Don’t you? It’s quite fascinating and I learn all sorts of things.

 New tires installed!
 Air pressure checked (ok!), lug nuts torqued (ok!), trailer lowered back to the ground.
 I now have 5 tires that match (4 on the axles and 1 spare tire) and I’m good to go!

 I figured the ETI owner would then be quick to leave, but he stayed for over an hour, answering a few questions of mine, showing me a few things about the trailer, and just chatting about the travel trailer industry and his wife’s love of horses and the 1940 wood boat I used to own, etc. He could easily have simply shipped those two tires to me, and not driven down here.
-It was extraordinary personal service to drive them down and install them himself and I thanked him a great deal.
+It was extraordinary personal service for him to drive them down and install them himself and I thanked him a great deal.

 And now I can go camping!!
 Yay!
 I’m so happy. 🙂